Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB257', 'Using Rapise Visual Language (RVL) 5.1 with Multiple Sheets')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB257.aspx">KB257</a> Using Rapise Visual Language (RVL) 5.1 with Multiple Sheets

 With the release of the new Rapise Visual Language (RVL), there have been some questions about how to use it to organize tests, subtests and multiple sheets.
-For example: I see that I can create multiple sheets.
-How does Rapise handle multiple sheets?
-Does it run each in order or can they be run separately?
-Is it possible to call a test in RVL from another test in RVL?
-In other worlds, how can I create subtests and scenarios using RVL?
+For example: I see that I can create multiple sheets.В  How does Rapise handle multiple sheets?В  Does it run each in order or can they be run separately?
+Is it possible to call a test in RVL from another test in RVL?В  In other worlds, how can I create subtests and scenarios using RVL?

 ### <a onclick="return RegisterKbClick('KB249', 'Resources for Learning JavaScript')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB249.aspx">KB249</a> Resources for Learning JavaScript